 He began writing hymns for The Hymnal 1982, and his texts now appear world-wide in most English-language hymnals and have been translated into six languages.
 Hope Publishing Co. has published five of his hymn collections and the first two volumes of his psalm paraphrases.

 Slats Toole is a musician, writer, educator, preacher, and theater director/sound designer based in Minneapolis, MN.
-They are an active member of the Presbyterian Church (USA), and have had formative experience in Baptist (CBF and Alliance), United Methodist, Episcopal, and Reformed churches.
+They are an active member of the Presbyterian Church (USA), and have had formative experiences in Baptist (CBF and Alliance), United Methodist, Episcopal, and Reformed churches.
 They hold a Bachelor of Fine Arts in Drama from New York University’s Tisch School of the Arts, and a Master of Divinity and Certificate in Theology, Women and Gender from Princeton Theological Seminary.
 They are a proud Deborah Carlton Loftis Ambassador for the Center for Congregational Song, and are the resident sound designer for the In[heir]itance Project.
 Slats’ Lenten poetry series has been compiled in the collection Queering Lent, and their work has also been published in History of Hymns, Call to Worship, Sacramental Life, and The Presbyterian Outlook.
 They have been a featured guest artist with A Sanctified Art, and serve on the “Friends of NEXT Church” team.
 Slats has led workshops on expansive language and queer theology (with a particular emphasis on gender identity) throughout the United States and Canada.
-Slats’ work centers around creating space in the church where all are welcomed, embraced, and loved.Register Now
+Slats’ work centers around creating space in the church where all are welcomed, embraced, and loved.Watch the Recording

 Rev. Dr. Cynthia A. Wilson is an ordained deacon serving as Executive Director of Worship Resources at The United Methodist Discipleship Ministries agency supervising and guiding staff in the process of developing resources and training events with a primary focus on music, liturgy, and preaching.
 Previously, Dr. Wilson served as Assistant Vice-President of Student Life and Dean of Students at Garrett-Evangelical Theological Seminary.
 There she launched the Center for Music and Worship in the Black Church Experience, an institute that provides training in the sacred music of the Black Church and beyond for musicians and worship leaders.